WayneCrawford/tiskitpy/docs/source/classes/clean_rotator.rst

 CleanRotator class
 =======================

-Calculates angle and azimuth to rotate the vertical channel to minimize vertical noise [#f1]_.
+Calculates the angle and azimuth to rotate the vertical channel to minimize noise [#f1]_.

 Detailed information is in :ref:`tiskit.CleanRotator`